 Most of your customers prefer paying by card, but does it make sense for your restaurant to accept card payments only?
 There are several advantages to moving your restaurant to a cashless system.
 It can save you time, increase your restaurant’s security and improve the accuracy of your accounting.
-Plus, according to the "2016 U.S. Consumer Payment Study," conducted by payment processing giant TSYS, 40 percent of consumers prefer to pay using credit cards, and 35 percent prefer to use their debit cards, leaving only 11 percent who prefer to pay with cash.
+Research shows that credit and debit cards account for the most commonly used payment instrument.
+In 2019, 54% of consumers made purchases with a credit or debit card, compared with just 26% who used cash, according to the Federal Reserve.

-Aside from Visa's contest, now is a good time to evaluate whether the cashless movement makes sense for your restaurant.
-Consider the following points.
+Now is a good time to evaluate whether the cashless movement makes sense for your restaurant.
+Consider these points:

 - It can save you time.
 A cashless system allows you to eliminate cash management tasks from your daily to-do list.
 For example, you wouldn’t have to count the cash in the till at the beginning and end of each shift.
 When accepting payments, you wouldn’t have to count the cash you receive and the change you give back, as all you’d require is a receipt signature.
 You also wouldn’t have to regularly visit the bank to order small denominations.